Australian Ice Hockey League: Expansion and Finals introduction

-The 2007 AIHL season opened with the Avalanche and the Blue Tongues announcing the signing of former NHL players Mel Angelstad and Tyrone Garner respectively.
-The Bears won the 2007 Goodall Cup, their first since 2002, after defeating the North Stars in the final.
+Team collapse and withdrawals

 Starting the 2008 season the Brisbane Blue Tongues announced their relocation to the Gold Coast to become the Gold Coast Blue Tongues as well as the signing of former Tampa Bay Lightning player Gaetan Royer.
 During the season the Adelaide Avalanche folded due to financial problems.
 Following the withdrawal of the Avalanche a new team was formed, the Adelaide Adrenaline.
 Newcastle North Stars went on to win the 2008 Goodall Cup, defeating West Sydney Ice Dogs in the final.
 In 2009 the Central Coast Rhinos left the league after refusing to accept the AIHL's new licensing model and went on to join the newly formed Australian International Ice Hockey Cup.
 2009 also saw the Goodall Cup withdrawn from the AIHL by Ice Hockey Australia so it could return to being a state contested tournament.
 It was replaced by the H. Newman Reid Trophy which was won by the Adrenaline.
-The following season Ice Hockey Australia returned the Goodall Cup to the AIHL with the H. Newman Reid Trophy being consigned to be the prize for the winner of the regular season.
+The following season, 2010, Ice Hockey Australia returned the Goodall Cup to the AIHL with the H. Newman Reid Trophy being consigned to be the prize for the winner of the regular season.
 Melbourne Ice won their first Goodall Cup, defeating the Adrenaline in the final 6–4.
-In 2011 the league returned to an eight team competition with the inclusion of the Melbourne-based Mustangs IHC.
-The AIHL also granted a ninth team, the Perth Thunder, a provisional licence to play exhibition games during the 2011 season and potentially securing a vote to join the league in 2012.